Is Weed Legal in Nebraska? NE Cannabis Laws (May 2023)

 Yes.
 Hemp-derived CBD oil is legal under Nebraska state law.
-You can buy it without a prescription, both locally and in online stores.
+You can buy it locally and in online stores without a prescription.
 I recommend buying CBD oils from reputable online stores for the same reason I recommend doing so with delta-8 THC products — more research tools and lower prices.

 Buying Weed in Nebraska: Bottom Line

-If you’re looking to buy weed in Nebraska, you’ll be morbidly disappointed.
+You’ll be morbidly disappointed if you’re looking to buy weed in Nebraska.

 Nebraska is one of the worst states to live in if you like cannabis because virtually everything weed-related is penalized in the state.